hope-mecheng/pyfluent-automation-2D/README.md

 ## What Is Required
 ANSYS Fluent 2025 R2 was used while developing the python script, previous versions may have compatibility issues.
-PyFluent is used for the automation with Python 3.14, a detailed instalation can be seen in the link below. https://innovationspace.ansys.com/courses/courses/getting-started-with-pyfluent/lessons/lesson-2-installation/
+PyFluent is used for the automation with Python 3.14, a detailed installation can be seen in the link below. https://innovationspace.ansys.com/courses/courses/getting-started-with-pyfluent/lessons/lesson-2-installation/

 ## Setting Up